pautown/paulpay/README.md

-# Shadowchat (Paul's Version)
+# Shadowchat

-- Self-hosted, noncustodial and minimalist Monero (XMR) and Solana (SOL) and Ethereum (ETH) and Hex (HEX) livestream donation system written in Go.
+- Self-hosted, noncustodial and minimalist Monero (XMR) superchat system written in Go.
 - Provides an admin view page to see donations with corresponding comments.
 - Provides notification methods usable in OBS with an HTML page.

-To see a working instance of shadowchat, see [pay.paul.town](pay.paul.town).
+To see a working instance of shadowchat, see [xmr.lukesmith.xyz](https://xmr.lukesmith.xyz).

 # Installation